 If you believe the guidebooks, you might feel that Casablanca isn’t worth much time.
 But before rushing off to Marrakech, here are five reasons we think you should stay in Casablanca for more than a couple hours:

 This article may contain affiliate links that provide commission on purchases you make at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.

-Casablanca has a very cosmopolitan dining and nightlife scene
+1. Food in Casablanca – the cosmopolitan restaurant and nightlife scene

-Marrakech is certainly the destination of choice for the fashionable set visiting Morocco.
-But Casablanca has enough new (and more affordable) trendy restaurants to be a culinary destination of its own.
-The hot spot of the moment is Blend, a burger restaurant where you will probably have a hard time getting a table during prime dining hours.
+Marrakech is one of the most stylish Moroccan cities and the destination of choice for the fashionable set visiting Morocco.
+But Casablanca still has enough affordable and trendy restaurants to be a culinary destination of its own.
+One popular hot spot is Blend, a burger restaurant where you will probably have a hard time getting a table during prime dining hours.
 After indulging in one of their gourmet burgers, hit up La Bodega, a Spanish-style tapas bar where expats gather for drinks in a loud but fun atmosphere.

 Bustling downtown Casablanca will leave you feeling like you stepped into a time machine.
 French architects who embraced the Art Deco movement of the early 20th century practically took over Casablanca, and there are plenty of historic buildings to see.
 Some of them are unfortunately in crumbling disrepair while others are well maintained.
 Overall, this neighborhood is an authentic slice of Morocco’s history as a French colony.

 The best place to take in the sights is Boulevard Mohammed V, where you can stroll alongside Casablanca’s brand new tram.
 The street eventually leads to Place des Nations Unies, a large and busy square surrounded by shops, restaurants and offices.